TeoSkyBlue/Space_Golf_Initialized/readme.md

 This project was the beginning of my journey in the wondrous world of Computer Graphics and 3D rendering.
-It presents most of the knowledge gained during a 7nth semester course in the department of Electrical and Computer Engineering of the University of Patras.
+It presents most of the knowledge gained during a 7th semester introductory course in the department of Electrical and Computer Engineering of the University of Patras.

 	Techniques at work here include: